siliconcompiler/logik/docs/source/tool_installations.rst

 There are two ways to install the above software tools:
     1. Run within the Silicon Compiler tools docker image
-    2. Use Silicon Compiler's sc-install command for FPGAs
+    2. Use Silicon Compiler's sc-install command
     3. Build from source yourself

 Silicon Compiler Tools Docker Image Setup